 Transfers occur between funds for several reasons.
 The majority of transfers occur to move accumulated funds from special revenue funds (such as parks sales tax, capital improvement sales tax, and transportation sales tax) to the Capital Projects Fund to fund specific projects.
-For FY 2019, transfers into funds are projecting a decrease of \$0.7 million from Estimated FY 2018.
-Increases are shown in the General Fund for Water and Electric payment-in-lieu-of-taxes due to proposed rate increases, customer growth and an increase in the property tax rate, and Airport Fund for funding of capital projects.
-There is a \$1.6 million decrease into Recreation Service Fund for parks sales tax funded capital projects.
+For FY 2019, transfers into funds are projecting a increase of \$172,902 from Estimated FY 2018.
+Increases are shown in the General Fund (for Water and Electric payment-in-lieu-of-taxes due to rate increases and customer growth) and Capital Projects Fund (for administrative and streets & sidewalk projects).

 Intragovernmental Revenues include General and Administrative fees which are charged to departments outside of the General Fund for services that General Fund departments provide (such as payroll, accounts payable, human resources, legal, etc.).
-For FY 2019, general and administrative fees are up \$983,585 or 20.4% due to a review of the chargeout methodology which resulted in more general fund expenses charged back to other funds and an increase in the property tax rate as part of the fee is a payment in lieu of taxes for property owned by departments other than Water and Electric.
+For FY 2019, general and administrative fees are up \$957,600 or 19.9% due to a review of the chargeout methodology which resulted in more general fund expenses charged back to other funds.

 Appropriated Fund Balance is the amount of funds in excess of reserve requirements that the city can use to support General Fund operations and capital projects.
 There is no appropriated fund balance budgeted for FY 2019.
-The City's General Fund balance is projected to be 41% of expenses for FY 2019 which is above the city's 20% fund balance policy guideline.
+The City's General Fund balance is projected to be 31% of expenses for FY 2019 which is above the city's 20% fund balance policy guideline.